Understanding Evaluations in PySpur

 Best Practices for Evaluation

-- Use appropriate benchmarks: Choose evaluations that match your workflow’s purpose
+For reliable evaluation results in PySpur:- Use appropriate benchmarks: Choose evaluations that match your workflow’s purpose

 - Select enough samples: Use more samples for more reliable results